LPintos14/Data_Analitycs_Projects/project_SuperStore/Visualization.SuperStore.md

 ---
 ## English 🏴󠁧󠁢󠁥󠁮󠁧󠁿🇺🇸

 Welcome!
 Below is the direct link to access the data visualization presentation.
-We hope you find it insightful and enjoyable.
+I hope you find it insightful and enjoyable.

 🔗 *[Click here to view the presentation](https://public.tableau.com/views/Resumenejecutivo_17133070144490/Resumenejecutivo?:language=es-ES&:sid=&:display_count=n&:origin=viz_share_link)*